sondahkind/nom-nom-skyscraper/README.md

 *A balanced diet of concrete and veggies.*

-**Nom Nom Skyscraper** is a game where you have to strategically place different wild plantlive or (industrial) buildings on a map.
+**Nom Nom Skyscraper** is a game where the player has to strategically place different wild plant life or buildings on a map to balance between nature and industry.

-Your task is to have at least 25 % of fields filled with both, industry and wilderness but you need to keep a good balance.
+Your task is to have at least 25 % of fields filled with both, industry and wilderness but you need to keep it at a good balance.
+If one dominates the other you will lose the game.

-The placed cards on the map interact with each other.
+The placed cards on the map can take effect on each other.
 Each field has a "wilderness" and an "industry" value.
-Once the value is bigger than 4 it also starts spawning additional buildings or plants.
+Once the value is bigger than 4 it also starts spawning additional buildings or plant life.

+The most basic unit is a hut for industry and tree for wilderness.
+They can only be placed on fields that already have a wilderness or industry value, so only next to spaces where another building or plant has already been placed.

 ![](nomnomskyscraper_wallpaper.jpg)